Emergency Care in Corona

 Corona Regional is approved and licensed as a percutaneous coronary intervention (PCI) facility by the California Department of Health for specialized cardiac care.
 Interventional Cardiologists can use PCI to rapidly intervene and treat patients experiencing a heart attack.
 To open a blood vessel narrowed by plaque buildup or occluded by a clot, doctors can perform a balloon angioplasty and stent placement.
 It’s a nonsurgical, often lifesaving, procedure.

 Corona Regional has earned The Joint Commission's Gold Seal of Approval® and the American Heart Association/American Stroke Association's Heart-Check mark for Advanced Primary Stroke Center Certification and Get with the Guidelines®: Stroke Gold Plus Quality Achievement Award, recognizing Corona's commitment and success in implementing a high standard of stroke care.

-Robin Gardner suffered a stroke while riding her bike on Thanksgiving.
-Learn how the treatment for stroke provided to her at Corona Regional Medical Center helped her have a full recovery and regain all of her skills.
+When Robin Gardner suffered a stroke, the team at Corona Regional Medical Center helped her fully recover and regain all her skills.